 It’s not quite understood how something that started out as people documenting their trips abroad for friends and family has turned into a profession that actually enables you to earn money, and enough money to do it as a full-time job.

-How to earn money as a travel blogger is a frequent question but not one I’m going to answer in this post (don’t worry, I will in another).
-Instead, I want to share my path to becoming a full-time travel blogger, or whatever you want to call it!
+How to earn money as a travel blogger is a frequent question but not one I’m going to answer in this post (don’t worry, you can find out all about how travel bloggers make money here).

 Why should you care how I became a full-time travel blogger?

 Maybe you don’t!
 That’s ok.
 But I do get a lot of questions about it.
 So if there’s a teensy bit of you that’s curious then why not read on?